 The cost of day-to-day expenses in Prague often shocks people the most when coming from Western Europe and the UK.
 Eating in excellent restaurants or grabbing a coffee from a fancy café typically costs a fraction of the price that it would in Germany, England, or France.
-Theatre tickets for world class performances cost next to nothing.
+Theatre tickets for world-class performances cost next to nothing.

 Travelling around the country and staying in small hotels and visiting tourist sights is often half the price of similar costs to western countries.
-This low cost of living makes Prague a great place to live in for those that like to have a hands on experience, as it virtually allows access to nearly everything without price ever being a restricting factor.
+This low cost of living makes Prague a great place to live in for those that like to have a hands-on experience, as it virtually allows access to nearly everything without price ever being a restricting factor.

 While this seems daunting, the reality is that most Czechs in the capital will speak some English.
 If you want to increase your odds of a proper conversation, find a person below the age of 30 and they are far more likely to be able to help or have a friendly chat.
-In a professional setting, English is mandatory, so in the office you can expect everyone to speak English.
+In a professional setting, English is mandatory, so in the office, you can expect everyone to speak English.

 5. Is it difficult to commute through the city?

-Prague is one of the easiest capitals to commute in throughout the entirety of Europe.
+Prague is one of the easiest capitals to commute to throughout the entirety of Europe.
 The average commute time rarely tops 30 minutes, with most utilising the many trams, buses, and modern metro system to get around quickly and comfortably.

 On top of this, the public transport prices are unbelievably low.
 A yearly pass for the entire public transportation system of Prague costs only 3650kc (about 130GBP).
-You can compare that to the price of an annual London transport pass for zones 1-4 which costs 2020GBP (nearly 58,000kc), and safely declare that that Prague’s transport public prices are incredibly affordable.
+You can compare that to the price of an annual London transport pass for zones 1-4 which costs 2020GBP (nearly 58,000kc), and safely declare that Prague’s transport public prices are incredibly affordable.

-And when parking on city streets in your home area, you’ll need a permit given by the city.
+When parking on city streets in your home area, you’ll need a permit given by the city.
 It’s best to use the settling in services of a local relocation consultant to help arrange this bureaucratic manoeuvre, while also helping you to arrange the annual public transport pass.